morays-community/morays-doc/docs/source/nemo.tuto.rst

     python3 ./plots_diff.py

+Try now to modify ASFC fluxes computation method in ``models.py`` and see the impacts on the results.
+See `ASFC documentation <https://github.com/NOCSurfaceProcesses/AirSeaFluxCode/blob/master/docs/Documentation.pdf>`_ for more help.

 Going further
 -------------

-You have seen the minimal steps to set up a hybrid ML-NEMO experiment in Morays framework.
+You have seen the minimal steps to set up a hybrid Python-NEMO experiment in Morays framework.
 We invite you to read `Eophis documentation <https://eophis.readthedocs.io/en/latest/overview.html>`_ and `configuration guide for NEMO <https://morays-doc.readthedocs.io/en/latest/nemo.api_4.html>`_ to discover advanced coupling features.

 If this tutorial helped you to build a new Morays experiment with NEMO, it would be greatly apreciated if you could `contribute to the Morays collection <https://morays-doc.readthedocs.io/en/latest/contribute.html>`_.